vekatze/neut/book/src/modules-and-sources.md

 The directory `cache` is where object files (binary files) and dependencies are put.
 You don't normally have to go into the directory.

-The directory `source` is where we put source files.
+The directory `source` is where source files are put.

 The file `module.ens` contains meta information about this module, such as dependencies.